-From this perspective we also see that the $S_N$-action on $\Z[T_1, \dots, T_N]/(e_1, \dots, e_N)$ corresponds to the action on $H^*(F; \Z)$ induced by permutation of the columns of matrices in $\U(N)/T^N$.
+of $S_N$ is isomorphic to the regular representation $\Q[S_N]$. \end{lem} \begin{proof}[Sketch proof] The ring $\Z[T_1, \dots, T_N]/(e_1, \dots, e_N)$ is isomorphic to the cohomology of the variety $F$ of complete flags in $\C^N$, with $T_j$ giving the first Chern class of the $j$th tautological line bundle.
+Viewing $F$ as the quotient of the unitary group $\U(N)$ by the right-action of diagonal matrices $T^N$, the $S_N$-action on $\Q[T_1, \dots, T_N]/(e_1, \dots, e_N)$ corresponds to the action on $H^*(F; \Q)$ induced by permutation of the columns of matrices in $\U(N)/T^N$.
 This action on $F$ is clearly free, so there is a smooth quotient manifold $F/S_N$.
-Lifting a cell structure from this quotient, over $R$ we obtain a cellular cochain complex of free $R[S_N]$-modules which computes $H^*(F; R)$ as a representation of $S_N$.
+Lifting a cell structure from this quotient, we obtain a cellular cochain complex of free $\Q[S_N]$-modules which computes $H^*(F; \Q)$ as a representation of $S_N$.

-Since $R$ has characteristic coprime to $|S_N|$, the ring $R[S_N]$ is semisimple, so it makes sense to talk about the Euler characteristic of a complex of $R[S_N]$-modules: this is a tuple of multiplicities indexed by isomorphism classes of simple modules.
-For our complex this Euler characteristic is manifestly an integer multiple of the multiplicities occurring in the regular representation.
+Since $\Q[S_N]$ is semisimple, it makes sense to talk about the Euler characteristic of a complex of $\Q[S_N]$-modules: this is a tuple of multiplicities indexed by isomorphism classes of simple modules.
+For our lifted complex this Euler characteristic is manifestly an integer multiple of the multiplicities occurring in the regular representation.
 On the other hand, the cohomology is concentrated in even degrees, so the Euler characteristic is just the multiplicities occurring in

-Therefore the latter is isomorphic to a direct sum of copies of $R[S_N]$, and counting dimensions we see that the number of copies is exactly $1$. \end{proof}
+Therefore the latter is isomorphic to a direct sum of copies of $\Q[S_N]$, and counting dimensions we see that the number of copies is exactly $1$. \end{proof}